Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Observations

 \subsubsection{Secondary reduction analysis}

 We use \texttt{juliet} \citep{Espinoza_2019} to fit the extracted light curves from this secondary reduction.
-The three observations are jointly fitted using five detrending methods: a linear slope in time (\texttt{L}), a single exponential (\texttt{E}), a linear slope with a single exponential (\texttt{L+E}), a linear slope with a Gaussian process (\texttt{L+GP}), and a linear slope with a single exponential and a Gaussian process (\texttt{L+E+GP}).
+The three observations are jointly fitted using five detrending methods: a linear slope in time (\texttt{L}), a single exponential (\texttt{E}), a linear slope with a single exponential (\texttt{L+E}), a linear slope with a GP (\texttt{L+GP}), and a linear slope with a single exponential and a GP (\texttt{L+E+GP}).
 We use the Matérn 3/2 kernel, which is described by:

 with $\xi$ the height scale of systematics, $\rho$ the length scale in time and $\sigma$ the amplitude of white noise.

 We trim the first 200 integrations of each observation, corresponding to 37 minutes.
 Each detrending model is applied independently to each observation, while the eclipse depth and orbital parameters are jointly fitted.
 Table\,\ref{tab:priors:juliet} presents the priors and distributions of the planetary parameters included in the joint fit.
 We provide details on the parameters of the detrending methods and their corresponding priors.